AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

 * access the Replication console on author

-    * from global navigation : **Tools, Deployment, Replication, Agents on author**
+    * from global navigation: **Tools, Deployment, Replication, Agents on author**

-* follow the same procecure for both agents :
+* follow the same procecure for both agents:

     * **Default Agent (publish) **
     * **Reverse Replication Agent (publish reverse)**